 See "TRANSACTION OVERVIEW - Cap Agreement": where the following statement is included: << Cap Agreement - On or about the Issue Date, the Issuer has entered into an interest rate cap agreement with the Cap Counterparty (the Cap Agreement) pursuant to which the Issuer and the Cap Counterparty have entered into an interest rate cap transaction (the Cap Transaction).
 The Cap Agreement comprises a 2002 ISDA Master Agreement and Schedule thereto, a 1995 ISDA Credit Support Annex thereto (the Credit Support Annex) and the Cap Transaction.
-The Issuer has entered into the Cap Transaction in order to hedge its floating interest rate exposure in relation to the Listed Notes (other than the Class X Notes).
-The Cap Transaction provides for the Cap Counterparty to make payments to the Issuer in the event that Euribor exceeds the strike level specified in the Cap Confirmation on specified dates.
-In return, the Issuer will pay to the Cap Counterparty an upfront premium on the Issue Date.>>>.
+The Issuer has entered into the Cap Transaction in order to hedge its floating interest rate exposure in relation to the Listed Notes (other than the Class X Notes).>>.